The Arizer Air II and Solo II have a lot more similarities than differences, but there are a few key features that set

 Arizer VaporizersShop the 2021 collection of vaporizers from Arizer.

 Related PostsReviews and guides from our blog on Arizer vaporizers

 You may not be able to pocket the Arizer Extreme Q and head to a show, but you can invite some friends over and impress with quality vapor served up different ways.

-With the ArGo, Arizer finally delivers an extremely portable, pocketable vape, something we’ve wanted for quite some time.
+With the ArGo, Arizer finally delivers an extremely portable, pocketable vaping, with unlimited battery life.

 Desktops - the Extreme Q and V-Tower